sourcegraph/handbook/content/company/strategy/enablement/repo-management/index.md

 > ⚠️ Please see below in [Strategy and plans](#strategy-and-plans) for more information on which problems are actually in scope of the team.

 Note that these are order by approximate known revenue impacted - but that the figures are likely not to be representive of the total value, and so the order in which these get address may not correlate with the order here.
+Click on the product gap link to find out the up to date impacted revenue amount.

 #### Perforce support

-- **Approximate revenue impacted:** $1.6m
+- **Approximate revenue impacted:**
 - [Salesforce Product Gap](https://sourcegraph2020.lightning.force.com/lightning/r/a1B3t00000IkT1nEAF/view)

 #### Gerrit Permissions syncing

-- **Approximate revenue impacted:** $110k
+- **Approximate revenue impacted:**
 - **Problem:** Lack of support for Gerrit permissions
 - [Salesforce Product Gap](https://sourcegraph2020.lightning.force.com/lightning/r/a1B3t00000Il6IFEAZ/view)

 #### [Phabricator support](https://github.com/sourcegraph/sourcegraph/issues/25111)

-- **Approximate revenue impacted:** $100k
+- **Approximate revenue impacted:**
 - **Problem:** Phabricator support within Sourcegraph was never properly implemented, resulting in limited support.
 - [Salesforce Product Gap](https://sourcegraph2020.lightning.force.com/lightning/r/a1B3t00000IkxK8EAJ/view)

 #### [Bitbucket Cloud permission syncing](https://github.com/sourcegraph/sourcegraph/issues/19782)

-- **Approximate revenue impacted:** $90k
+- **Approximate revenue impacted:**
 - **Problem:** Atlassian are ending support for BitBucket Server and staring moving all customers to the Cloud.
 But Sourcegraph doesn't currently support native permission syncing for BitBucket Cloud.
 - [Salesforce Product Gap](https://sourcegraph2020.lightning.force.com/lightning/r/a1B3t00000IkxMkEAJ/view)